 Letter to the seller

 Humans are emotional beings (to varying extents.)
 We always recommend that our buyers write a ‘Letter to the Seller’.
 The purpose of this letter is to explain to the seller why the buyer loves the home.
 We ask our buyer to describe features or updates that they appreciate and the details that resonate with them.
 Most people love their homes so knowing that their home will also be loved and appreciated by the next owner can make the seller happy — and make their decision easier.
 Also, we ask that our buyers explain a little bit of their ‘story’ in their letter.
-Providing some details so that the seller gets a positive sense about about who the buyer is as a person can also help build an emotional connection with the buyer.
+Providing some details so that the seller gets a positive sense of who the buyer is as a person can also help build an emotional connection with the buyer.
 Ideally, there might even be some common ground.